greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   Default expressions for the copied column definitions will only be copied if `INCLUDING DEFAULTS` is specified.
 The default behavior is to exclude default expressions, resulting in the copied columns in the new table having null defaults.

+:   Any generation expressions of copied column definitions will be copied when `INCLUDING GENERATED` is specified.
+By default, new columns will be regular base columns.

+:   Any identity specifications of copied column definitions will be copied when `INCLUDING IDENTITY` is specified.
+A new sequence is created for each identity column of the new table, separate from the sequences associated with the old table.

 :   Not-null constraints are always copied to the new table. `CHECK` constraints will be copied only if `INCLUDING CONSTRAINTS` is specified.
 No distinction is made between column constraints and table constraints.

 :   Indexes, `PRIMARY KEY`, and `UNIQUE` constraints on the original table will be created on the new table only if the `INCLUDING INDEXES` clause is specified.
 Names for the new indexes and constraints are chosen according to the default rules, regardless of how the originals were named. \(This behavior avoids possible duplicate-name failures for the new indexes.\)

 :   Any indexes on the original table will not be created on the new table, unless the `INCLUDING INDEXES` clause is specified.

+:   Extended statistics are copied to the new table when `INCLUDING STATISTICS` is specified.

 :   `STORAGE` settings for the copied column definitions will be copied only if `INCLUDING STORAGE` is specified.
 The default behavior is to exclude `STORAGE` settings, resulting in the copied columns in the new table having type-specific default settings.